scaleoutsean/awesome-solidfire/README.md

 - Anthos is supported on vSphere clusters.
 See the official NetApp HCI solutions page for additional details

-#### Docker
+#### Docker CE and Mirantis Kubernetes Engine (MKE)

 - Docker and other [container orchestrators supported](https://netapp-trident.readthedocs.io/en/latest/support/requirements.html#supported-frontends-orchestrators) by NetApp Trident
-- Docker Swarm is not supported with SolidFire and Trident
+- Docker Swarm is not supported with SolidFire and Trident, but Mirantis Kubernetes Engine is.
+More [here](https://scaleoutsean.github.io/2021/05/02/mirantis-mke-netapp-trident-solidfire.html)

 ### File-sharing (NFS, SMB)